 - 1. Is the applicant a resident of, or incorporated as an arts or cultural nonprofit in M-AAA's six-state region? (yes/no) - 2.
 Can the applicant demonstrate at least three years of creative practice or arts programming? (yes/no) - 3.
 Will the proposed project have at least two public-facing events in M-AAA's six-state region? (yes/no) - 4.
 Will the proposed project have at least one public premiere or featured presentation in M-AAA's six-state region? (yes/no) - 5.
-Will the premiere or featured presentation occur between July 1, 2024 and June 30, 2025? (yes/no) - 6.
+Will the premiere or featured presentation occur between July 1, 2025 and June 30, 2026? (yes/no) - 6.
 Will the proposed project have at least one public educational or outreach activity in M-AAA's six-state region? (yes/no) - 7.
-Will the educational or outreach activity occur between July 1, 2024 and June 30, 2025? (yes/no) - 8.
+Will the educational or outreach activity occur between July 1, 2025 and June 30, 2026? (yes/no) - 8.
 Will the proposed project exclusively engage artists/personnel from M-AAA's six-state region? (yes/no) - 9.
-Is the applicant's project budget at least twice the amount of the funding it seeks through this grant application, specifically can the applicant show a dollar-for-dollar match? (yes/no) - 10.
-How did the applicant learn about this grant?
-(125-word limit)
+Is the applicant's project budget at least twice the amount of the funding it seeks through this grant application, specifically can the applicant show a dollar-for-dollar match or cost-share? (yes/no)